 - Luxury hostel for traveler couples: Suneta Hostel Chiang Mai

 - Homely vibe: Spicythai Backpackers

-- Chiang Mai Old Town: Hostel Lullaby
+- Hostel in Chiang Mai Old Town: Hostel Lullaby

 - Bright, very spacious dorms: Inndigo Chiang Mai

 - Traditional Thai house for small families: Swiss-Lanna Lodge

 - Thai wooden houses with shared rooms: Tanita House

 - Hostel housing a purely vegetarian restaurant: Green Tiger Hostel ( also known as the vegetarian hostel Chiang Mai)

 - Clean, crisp and modern design: Thunder Bird Hostel